 Player of the match

-Gemma Davison – Gemma had a fantastic as a winger/wing back and clearly showed that she is enjoying her football at Tottenham.
+Gemma Davison – Gemma had a fantastic performance as a winger/wing back and clearly showed that she is enjoying her football at Tottenham.
 She played with a lot of confidence and self-belief.
 In many occasions, Davison was able to cut past defenders, breaking up play and getting into goalscoring opportunities.
 The 33-year-old deserved a goal today as she was so vital for the team going forward through her link up play with her fellow midfielders.
-Also, the opposition were not able to cope with her in the whole game.
+Also, the opposition were not able to cope with her during the whole game.